ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 To denormalize the error boxes, we must determine the error terms $a_{11}$, $b_{11}$, and the last error term $k$ to complete the calibration.
 In this discussion, we will solve for $a_{11}$, $b_{11}$, and $k$ using measurements from a thru and a symmetric reflect standards.

-In the figure below, you see the error box model of a thru standard and symmetric reflect standard.
-By measuring the thru standard, we can calculate the terms $k$ and $a_{11}b_{11}$ directly by applying the normalized combined error box as follows:
+The figure below shows the error box model for the thru and symmetric reflect standards.
+Measuring the thru standard lets us directly compute $k$ and $a_{11}b_{11}$ by applying the normalized combined error box:

 $$
 \begin{aligned}